bcgsc/Canadian_Biogenome_Project/README.md

         pacbio_rq               = "0.99"
 ```

-(optionnaly) - Indicate the BUSCO lineage or lineages that BUSCO should use to assess the completness of the assembly.
+(optional) - Indicate the BUSCO lineage or lineages that BUSCO should use to assess the completness of the assembly.
 If no lineage are indicated (if the lines are comented out as in the below example), BUSCO will be set to [auto-lineage](https://busco.ezlab.org/busco_userguide.html#automated-lineage-selection)
 If you indiciate a specific lineage, this lineage needs to be [downloaded](https://busco.ezlab.org/busco_userguide.html#offline) and located in the path section in nextflow.config
 ```